Rome Places to Visit

 • Climb the Spanish Steps

-If you are in the city for the first time, we recommend taking a guided tour of Rome and staying in a hotel in the historical city center, so that you are close to all the main sights.
-Read more:
+If it’s your first visit, we recommend taking a guided city tour of Rome and booking a hotel in the historic center so you’re close to all the best attractions in Rome.

-These were our 22 recommendations for must-see attractions in Rome.
-Have you ever been to the Italian capital?
-Do you have another must-see Rome sightseeing tip?
-Tell us more in the comments, we’d love to hear from you!
+These were our 22 recommendations for the must-see Rome tourist attractions.
+Have you been to the Eternal City?
+Do you have any insider tips for sightseeing in Rome?
+Share them in the comments—we’d love to hear from you!